ComposioHQ/composio/langchain/README.md

-#Composio <> Autogen

-Use Composio to enhance your Autogen workflows with a suite of tools.

 ## 🦜🔗 Using Composio With LangChain

 Integrate Composio with LangChain agents to allow them to interact seamlessly with external apps, enhancing their functionality and reach.